KeyAuth/KeyAuth-PHP-Example/README.md

 ## **Application Logs**

 Can be used to log data.
 Good for anti-debug alerts and maybe error debugging.
 If you set Discord webhook in the app settings of the Dashboard, it will send log messages to your Discord webhook rather than store them on site.
-It's recommended that you set Discord webhook, as logs on site may be deleted after a couple months of their creation.
+It's recommended that you set Discord webhook, as logs on site are deleted 1 month after being sent.

 You can use the log function before login & after login.